merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/overview.md

 title: Overview
 ---

-The SPM UI Upgrade Helper helps to automates the upgrade process by applying the same UI changes we have made in SPM v8 to a customer's SPM 7.0.11.0 development environment.
+The SPM UI Upgrade Helper is a suite of tools that help to automate the UI upgrade process by applying Social Program Management v8 changes to a 7.0.11.0 development environment.

-To get started, see the [UI Upgrade Helper guide](customer/customer_setup).

 ## Tools

-All of the tools are run sequentially via a single command, as detailed in the [UI Upgrade Helper guide](customer/customer_setup).
+You can run all of the tools sequentially with a single command.

 ### CSS Rules Tool

-Scans customer stylesheets and updates the CSS selectors to match the changes we have made when moving to the Carbon design system.
+Scans customer stylesheets and updates the CSS selectors to match the changes made when moving to the Carbon Design System.

 - Iterates over customer CSS files and applies the rules codified in [packages/css-rules-tool/rules/*.json](https://github.com/IBM/spm-ui-upgrade-helper/tree/main/packages/css-rules-tool/rules).